So you have an amazing idea for a business…

 As such, it is only fitting that you should find ways on how to limit your liability in doing your business.
 Doing so will help make sure that your personal properties are fine even after your business goes under.

-ANSWER: Form a Limited Liability Company (LLC) or Corporation
+ANSWER: Form an LLC or Corporation

 The name itself suggests that the owners have limited liability concerning the business’ financial obligations.
 The owner could be one or more, but unlike in sole proprietorship and partnership, their interest is protected.